Research in Sickle Cell

 These community-based organizations provide many avenues of support for our families:

 The Uriel E. Owens Sickle Cell Disease Association of the Midwest is a Kansas City based group which seeks to educate the community and provide many forms of social support to families of children with sickle cell disease.
-They offer a Sickle Cell Support Group which meets every 4th Saturday of the month at noon in Truman Medical Center.
+They offer a Sickle Cell Support Group which meets every 4th Saturday of the month at noon in University Health.
 Annually, during Sickle Cell Awareness Month in September, they sponsor a fundraiser walk.

 Turning Point – A Community Resource of the University of Kansas Health System is an organization that hosts Camp Courage for children with sickle cell disease.
 Every summer in July, more than 40 children ages 6 – 14 years old spend 5 days participating in fun indoor and outdoor recreational and educational activities at Camp Courage.